 Some people know they want to raise a bilingual child even before the baby is conceived!
 Before my first son was born, I had made the firm decision to raise him trilingual.
 It wasn’t an easy choice.
 I was confident that it was possible to raise a bilingual child, but my wife and I were afraid that introducing three languages from the beginning would just be too much.
 Now, I’m sharing my experience so far and giving you the best strategies for raising bilingual (or trilingual) children.

 First of all, let me share my experience with my son Noa.
-Watch the video below or read the transcript:
+Watch the video below or on our YouTube channel:

 Until he was 2 years old, my son’s teachers were quite concerned about his speaking skills.
 Compared to the other kids in the class, he did not speak much and his vocabulary was far less developed.
 While many of his classmates were already building sentences, he was still at the stage of simple word groups like “Daddy bed” instead of saying “Daddy is in the bed.”

-Many times I had to reassure them by telling them that for trilingual children, this small delay is absolutely normal.
+Many times I had to reassure them by telling them that for trilingual children, this slight delay is absolutely normal.

 - the many books I had read about the topic